logzio/logzio-nodejs/README.md

 # logzio-nodejs
 NodeJS logger for Logz.io.
 The logger stashes the log messages you send into an array which is sent as a bulk once it reaches its size limit (100 messages) or time limit (10 sec) in an async fashion.
-It contains a simple retry mechanism which upon connection reset (server side) or client timeout, wait a bit (default interval of 2 seconds), and try this bulk again.
+It contains a retry mechanism which upon connection reset (server side) or client timeout, wait a bit (default interval of 2 seconds), and try this bulk again.
 It does not block other messages from being accumulated and sent (async).
 The interval increases by a factor of 2 between each retry until it reaches the maximum allowed attempts (3).

  By default, any error is logged to the console.
 This can be changed by supplying a callback function.